yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Projects
 ===
-### Cross-regional farm machinery leasing - Playing the role of God's hand

-CTO
+### **Agricultural Machinery Leasing and Optimization System**
+*Chief Technology Officer*

-Jan.
-2022 - present
+**Heilongjiang Province, China | Jan.
+2022 – Present**

-* Developed a VR-based traffic flow prediction model, improving machinery scheduling efficiency by 15% and reducing transportation time by 20%.
+- Developed a **VR-based traffic flow prediction model**, improving machinery scheduling efficiency by 15% and reducing transportation time by 20%.
-* Constructed a Ridge Regression model that increased agricultural demand prediction accuracy from 65% to 77.8%, effectively reducing resource waste by 22.58%.
+- Built a **Ridge Regression demand forecasting model**, raising prediction accuracy from 65% to 77.8% and reducing resource waste by 22.6%.
-* Implemented an optimized routing algorithm and launched a Heads-Up Display interface, reducing empty mileage by 21.30% and lowering operating costs by 16.21%.
-The system drove user growth to 2 million within the first year, covering 35 rural areas and enhancing agricultural information accessibility by 51.2%.
+- Implemented an **optimized routing algorithm** with a Heads-Up Display interface, cutting empty mileage by 21.3% and lowering operating costs by 16.2%.
+The system attracted over **2 million users** in the first year, covering 35 rural areas and increasing agricultural information accessibility by 51.2%.
-*  Leveraged university engineering innovation labs and collaborated with industry experts to drive technology transfer.
-Secured support from TikTok, Kwai Research Institute, and a $4 million national innovation grant.
-Achieved a top 10 placement in the Disrupt SF - Startup Battlefield competition.
+- Collaborated with **university innovation labs and industry partners** to accelerate technology transfer.
+Secured support from **TikTok**, **Kwai Research Institute**, and won a **$4 million national innovation grant**.
+- Recognized internationally: achieved **Top 10 placement** in the *Disrupt SF – Startup Battlefield* competition.

 ### American Mathematical Contest in Modeling (MCM)